sofiaserantes/Milestone1_StreamAnalytics_G5/Generator_README.md

 COURIER_OFFLINE_MID_DELIVERY_PROB = 0.02  # 2%  — courier goes offline mid-delivery
 ```
+- We can set any to 0.0 to disable them
  ## How to verify the output

  **Inspect a sample event (JSON):**